Bernie Ibini-Isei: Newcastle Jets & Western Sydney Wanderers

+Lion City Sailors

+Following his release from the Wanderers, Ibini signed for Singapore Premier League club Lion City Sailors for the 2023 season.
+His contract was mutually terminated on 15 August following lackluster performances and the signing of Richairo Živković.

 International career

 Ibini made his debut for the Australian U-20 team in 2011, coming on as a second-half substitute in a 1–0 win against Germany U-20.

 On 7 March 2011, he was selected to represent the Australia Olympic football team in an Asian Olympic Qualifier match against Iraq.

 On 10 October 2014, he made his debut for the Australian senior team, starting in a friendly match against the United Arab Emirates in preparation for the 2015 AFC Asian Cup.